 In an ideal world, your tech stack would allow reps to log sales process information to the CRM as quickly and painlessly as possible.
 Yet most sales teams make reps dig through 175 fields in Salesforce to log MEDDIC information.

 Instead of making your reps spend more time in Salesforce than they can stomach, bring MEDDIC right to them.
-Troops gives reps the ability to log MEDDIC fields with only a few clicks in Slack.
+Troops gives reps the ability to log MEDDIC fields with only a few clicks in Slack or Microsoft Teams.

 Getting the information into Salesforce is only half the battle.
 You need to make it as easy as possible for managers to inspect MEDDIC so they can do so all the time as opposed to once a week or not at all.

-By surfacing MEDDIC updates in Slack, you’re making it more visible and easier for managers to access.
-Managers can then coach in Slack, so other sales reps learn from others’ missteps.
+By surfacing MEDDIC updates in your collaboration platform, you’re making it more visible and easier for managers to access.
+Managers can then coach in Slack or Teams, too, so other sales reps learn from others’ missteps.
 This also gives executives visibility into how their frontline managers inspect and coach to MEDDIC.